Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-The results for EmailEU, EmailTraffic and SwitchApp are shown in Figure~\ref{fig:identification}.
-The dashed line is the accuracy of a random selection model.
-The accuracy achieved by temporal {graphlet} embedding is slightly better than that of static {graphlet} embedding in both emailEU and SwitchApp datasets.
+$\vartriangleright$ The accuracy achieved by temporal {graphlet} embedding is slightly better than that of static {graphlet} embedding in both emailEU and SwitchApp datasets.
 However, static {graphlet} embedding performs better than temporal {graphlets} in EmailTraffic dataset.
 This shows that static {graphlets} are still useful for temporal network classification and can capture useful features even better than temporal {graphlets} in some datasets.
-Hence, we combine both static and temporal {graphlet} features (``Temp+Static") and observe that this achieves a significant improvement in accuracy, which suggests that both temporal and static graphlets are useful for network identification (of departments or personal app switching behavior).
-Furthermore, our {graphlet}-based network embeddings are competitive with the state-of-the-art method, \emph{sub2vec}.
-Finally, combining all three graph embedding vectors for classification yield the best accuracy.
-This suggests that both our static and temporal embedding approaches capture useful features to boost the performances of state-of-the-art methods.
-We also find that the accuracy for SwitchApp is much lower than other two datasets.
-This is because all users have structurally similar app switch networks \cite{turner2019evidence}.
+Hence, we combine both static and temporal {graphlet} features (``Temp+Static") and observe that this achieves a significant improvement in accuracy against the baseline, which suggests that both temporal and static graphlets are useful for network identification (of departments or personal app switching behavior).